AbhinavRaj24/Infosec_Learnathon/Day 1/Resources.md

 ### Core Linux Commands

 Linux has a whole lot of commands to help you to do stuffs through the command prompt (CMD).
-Some have been listed... you need not remember these, you will be acquinted with these as you start to use linux.
+Some have been listed... you need not remember these, you will be acquainted with these as you start to use linux.

 The linux command [cheat sheet](https://www.reddit.com/media?url=https%3A%2F%2Fpreview.redd.it%2Fisnefnt32wn21.jpg%3Fauto%3Dwebp%26s%3Db6c48a27ab33a3d428b554d278eba617e35bf3a2).

-Some are listed below, you can check details about thep using the help menu or the man pages of the commans, format:
+Some are listed below, you can check details about them using the help menu or the man pages of the commands.
+Format:
 <command name> -h or man <command name>.

 For now just have a look.